alabou/NMOS-MatroxOnly/NMOS With SRT.md

 The SRT Stream MAY further be encrypted using the [Privacy Encryption Protocol (PEP)](https://github.com/alabou/NMOS-MatroxOnly/blob/other-transports/NMOS%20With%20Privacy%20Encryption.md) using the UDP transport adaptation when the transport is `urn:x-matrox:transport:srt` or `urn:x-matrox:transport:srt.mp2t` or using the RTP transport adaptation when the transport is `urn:x-matrox:transport:srt.rtp`.

+### SRT Sender as a Caller

+When an SRT Sender is configured as a `caller`, the `destination_ip`, `destination_port`, and the optional `stream_id` transport parameters of the Sender MUST be set to match the corresponding SRT Receiver transport parameters, prior to the activation of the Sender.
+The Sender MUST provide an SDP transport file at activation, which is used by a Controller to activate the corresponding SRT Receiver.
+Since the Sender becomes active prior to the Receiver, the initial connection attempts from the Sender will not succeed immediately and SHOULD NOT be registered as transport failures unless a vendor-specific timeout is reached.

 ## SRT IS-11 Senders and Receivers

 ### MPEG2-TS